IvanRL22/budgetApp/README.md

 ## Task tracking
 I use [Trello](https://trello.com/b/EQYUTlEr/budgetapp) for organization.
 This is just for task tracking purposes (and to practice keeping a clear and organized roadmap).

+## Business logic explanation
+You can check the explanation of the entities and the business logic [here](BUSINESS.md)

 ## Libraries
 [MySQL](https://www.mysql.com/)